renyuneyun/EaserOperationPluginExample/README.md

 Development
 -----

-In the development environment, this app locates in the same directory with Easer.
-Therefore, `../Easer` points to Easer's (repo) directory (for `remote_plugin` module).
+The key part is to use the `plugin` module of Easer.
+Therefore, this project uses `jitpack` to convert Easer's repository to a library.

-I'm exploring ways to publish `remote_plugin` as a library, so a Remote Plugin developer doesn't need to download Easer manually.
+Particularly, two `build.gradle` files needs to be modified.
+See [this page](https://jitpack.io/#renyuneyun/Easer/) for more details.

 License
 ------